Why does the sewing machine no longer make stitches?

 sewing machine no longer makes stitches

-To prevent stitch problems, regular maintenance is essential.
-Clean the bobbin case, feed dogs, and needle plate frequently to remove dust.
-Knowing how to oil your sewing machine properly is essential: apply a specific oil to the moving parts after each use.
+To avoid stitch problems, regular maintenance is essential.
+Frequently clean the bobbin compartment, feed dogs, and needle plate to remove dust.
+Knowing how to properly oil a sewing machine is crucial: apply a specific oil to moving parts after each use.
 Proper lubrication reduces wear and ensures smooth operation of the sewing machine.

 Every 10 hours of use